 SETS - PRESSUREWOUND™ BRONZE

-GHS Pressurewound Bronze strings are an exciting development for acoustic basses.
-The final cover is run through precision rollers during the winding process, slightly flattening the wrap.
-This process results in the first phosphor bronze bass string that does not have harsh and abrasive overtones and finger noise, just a smooth mid-focused sound.
+To address this, the phosphor bronze cover is run through precision rollers during the winding process, slightly flattening the wrap.
+This results in the first phosphor bronze bass string that does not have harsh and abrasive overtones and finger noise, just a smooth mid-focused sound.
+Add balanced construction and a round core into the equation for a truly unique acoustic bass sound.

 Pressurewound Bronze are also designed in such a way that they also work well with electric basses.